Clan Rose Crest Badge

 8. I know of Barrons in England from the 1600s but how long were they there and is there a Scots connection at all?

-9. Since opening this discussion another fascinating fact has come to light, an Iñigo Ortiz de Barron has been in touch to tell me that Barron is a typical Basque surname and is spelt Barrón in Spain.
+9. Since opening this discussion another fascinating fact has come to light, a member of Ortiz de Barron family has been in touch to tell me that Barron is a typical Basque surname and is spelt Barrón in Spain.
 In fact Barron is a town in the south-west area of the territory of Araba, in the Basque Country and the name possibly originates from that town.
-Iñigo also tells us that there are a few possibilities for the meaning of Barron in Basque: IBARRON-Barron: zone of the bank (of a river) BERRON-Barron: brushes, thicket; bramble patch BARAON-Barron: place of seeds or vegetation.
-This adds an interesting twist to the Barron mystery but is there a connection?
+He also tells us that there are a few possibilities for the meaning of Barron in Basque: IBARRON-Barron: zone of the bank (of a river) BERRON-Barron: brushes, thicket; bramble patch BARAON-Barron: place of seeds or vegetation.
+This adds an interesting twist to the Barron mystery but is there a connection and to further confuse, don't forget the Baronis in Italy?

 I hope this is of interest and I look forward to any response, please feel free to Email me.